stallman-j/ekonomR/documentation/documentation.md

 In `Directory name:`, use something like `ECON-412_your-initials`.
 When you ultimately share this project, you don't want everyone having the same name or you might have file path conflicts.

-Click `Browse` and navigate to your OneDrive (or other folder on your device).
+Click `Browse` and navigate to your OneDrive (or other folder on your device where you've decided your folder is living).
 A good place to put this would be under a file path that looks like `Your Name - Yale University/Projects`.
 You might have to create the `Projects` subfolder.

 Then click `Create Project`.